lauren-gabaldon/js-code-quiz/README.md

 This project is a quick quiz testing a user's knowledge on some simple Javascript information.
-My understanding of creating For Loops hasn't fully clicked and my work has a lot of collaboration with other students from my class.

-The current function of this code though it doesn't meet every requirement yet is as follows:
+The current function of this code is as follows:

 Page invites a user to test their knowledge on some Javascript.